Bernardo-MG/dreadball-model-api/src/site/markdown/factions.md

 ![Team type class diagram](./images/team_type_class_diagram.png)

-The DBO faction.
+[TeamType][team_type] is the DBO faction.
 It just identifies a type of team, and will be used to mark availabilities to teams of that type.

 While it is not common, some team types may have a special rule which changes some aspects of the rules for them.